Crohn's disease: Microbes

 It is hypothesized that maintenance of commensal microorganism growth in the GI tract is dysregulated, either as a result or cause of immune dysregulation.

 There is an apparent connection between Crohn's disease, Mycobacterium, other pathogenic bacteria, and genetic markers.
 For instance, the genetic predisposition to Crohn's disease overlaps with susceptibility to leprosy, a mycobacterial disease.
-A number of studies have suggested a causal role for Mycobacterium avium subspecies paratuberculosis (MAP), which causes a similar disease, Johne's disease, in cattle.
+Several studies have suggested a causal role for Mycobacterium avium subsp. paratuberculosis (MAP), which causes a similar disease, Johne's disease, in cattle.
 In many individuals, genetic factors predispose individuals to Mycobacterium avium subsp. paratuberculosis infection.
 This bacterium may produce certain compounds containing mannose, which may protect both itself and various other bacteria from phagocytosis, thereby possibly causing a variety of secondary infections.

 Other studies have linked Adherent-invasive Escherichia coli (AIEC) to the disease.

 The "cold-chain" hypothesis is that psychrotrophic bacteria such as Yersinia and Listeria species contribute to the disease.
 A statistical correlation was found between the advent of the use of refrigeration in the United States and various parts of Europe and the rise of the disease.

 There is also a tentative association between Candida colonization and Crohn's disease.

 Still, these relationships between specific pathogens and Crohn's disease remain unclear.